masashiltakahashi/masashiltakahashi.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
 ---

 ##### I am a second-year PhD student at Smeal College of Business, Pennsylvania State University.
-My research interests are finance, real estate, and applied econometrics.
+My research interests are finance, real estate, and econometrics.

 Contact: `mft5548@psu.edu`
 CV: [`CV`](../assets/pdf/CV.pdf)